SAP-samples/teched2023-AD161/exercises/Ex2/README.md

 ![](/exercises/Ex2/images/ImportCodeList.png)

+## Exercise 2.1 Add Incidents Entity
+Create the Incidents entity including its properties, annotations, and aspects.

+In the CDS Graphical Modeler, click **Add Entity**.
+Change the tile's title to Incidents.
+Click  (Show Details).
+A new Incidents editor opens on the right-hand side.

 We will first create our persistence by adding a data model to our project.
 You can use the **Data Models** tile for that.